-Title: Non-executive director (appointed 5 August 2021)
+TITLE: Non-executive director (appointed 5 August 2021)

-Qualifications: B.Bus
+QUALIFICATIONS: B.Bus

-Experience and expertise: Natalie McLean joined the City Chic Collective Limited Board on 5 August 2021 as an independent, non-executive director.
+EXPERIENCE AND EXPERTISE: Natalie McLean joined the City Chic Collective Limited Board on 5 August 2021 as an independent, non-executive director.

 Mrs. McLean has over 25 years of retail experience having worked in senior positions domestically in Australia and internationally with companies including Giordano, Rip Curl and the Cotton On Group.
 Mrs McLean has extensive experience across operations, product, marketing and commercial areas of the retail sector including partnership strategies and geographic growth.
-Mrs. McLean is currently a director and the Chief Retail Officer of the Cotton On Group, a director of the Cotton On Foundation and is a board member of the Geelong Racing
+Mrs. McLean is currently a director and the Chief Retail Officer of the Cotton On Group and a director of the

+Cotton On Foundation.